fury-gl/fury/docs/source/posts/2023/2023-07-03-week-5-joaodellagli.rst

    :align: center
    :alt: KDE plot of 100 random points

-That is what a KDE plot of 100 random points look like.
+That is what a KDE plot of 100 random points looks like.
 The greener the area, the greater the density of points.
 The plan is to implement something like that with the tools we now have available.

 Let's get to work!